Kitchen Remodel Checklist: 12 Tips for Success

 • Backsplash

 Also, check on the timeline for this step.
-It can take anywhere from a few days to a few weeks to receive a permit.
+Receiving a permit can take anywhere from a few days to a few weeks.
 If there is an especially high demand, it could even take months.
-In Orland, FL, it takes an average of 10-15 business days.
+In Orland, FL, it takes an average of 10–15 business days.

 Keep in mind you’ll need to pay a fee.
-To help speed up the process, have all the required paperwork prepared ahead of time.
+To help speed up the process, prepare all the required paperwork ahead of time.

-During the construction, it’s a good idea to plan your meals for those weeks.
-Then you can stock up on the items you need and not have to run to the fridge.
+During construction, planning your meals for those weeks is also a good idea.
+Then, you can stock up on the items you need and not have to run to the fridge.

 A construction punch list is a document that states any work that still needs to be done on the project.
-It is usually created near the end of the process.
+Your contractor should create it once everyone is near the end of the process.
 The list covers the missing items or things that went wrong.
-For example, a contractor may have forgotten to install a switch plate.
+For example, a contractor may still need to install a switch plate.
 The list is essential so everything is complete before closing out the project.

 To help get some kitchen remodel design inspiration, look at pictures online.
 Then save photos of features you want for your house.
 You can also examine your friend’s kitchen and note things you like about them.
 Along with the decor, determine the type of materials you like.

 Plus, you can take style preferences from other areas of the house.
-Suppose you like to keep other spaces extra tidy; glass door cabinets may not be the best option.
+Suppose you like to keep other spaces extra tidy; there may be better options than glass door cabinets.
 Instead, painted doors can help conceal the clutter.
 You can use your idea folder to create a wishlist, making it easier to make quick decisions.

 Kitchen Remodeling Design Trends